- Village property

 A meteorite.

-Terracotta tiles of various sizes from the castle, corresponding to floor coverings from different periods.
+Floor tiles of various sizes from the castle, corresponding to floor coverings from different periods.

-Terracotta marbles, such as those used by children before the First World War.
+Clay marbles, such as those used by children before the First World War.

 ------